-Traveling the state of Texas you can see the skyscrapers of Houston, the beaches all along the Gulf of Mexico, visit the “Big D” (that’s Dallas to you non-Texans), get a taste of Mexican culture in San Antonio or get weird in Austin.
+Traveling the state of Texas you can see the skyscrapers of Houston, the music of Gruene Hall in New Braunfels, the beaches all along the Gulf of Mexico, visit the "Big D" (that's Dallas to you non-Texans), get a taste of Mexican culture in San Antonio or get weird in Austin.

 But if you're only hitting the big cities, you're missing a lot of what Texas is really about.
 Don't drive out to El Paso without taking a detour to Marfa, Alpine or Terlingua.
 Don't head to Waco without getting a kolache at the Czech Stop in West, and if you must go to Oklahoma, don't pass up Seymour on the way.
 Check out these 15 tiny Texas towns you don't want to miss on your next road trip.